HIGHLIGHTS-Former Nissan boss Ghosn points the finger at news conference

 Following are some of his comments: RENAULT-NISSAN INTEGRATION

 I was ready to retire before June 2018...
-I unfortunately accepted this offer to continue to integrate the two companies (Renault and Nissan).
-Some of my Japanese friends thought that the only way to get rid of the influence of Renault on Nissan, was to get rid of me.
+I, unfortunately, I accepted this offer to continue to integrate the two companies (Renault and Nissan).
+Some of my Japanese friends thought that the only way to get rid of the influence of Renault on Nissan was to get rid of me.

 'A HANDFUL OF VINDICTIVE INDIVIDUALS' My unimaginable ordeal is the result of a handful of unscrupulous, vindictive individuals.